-Digression #1: today’s blog owes a debt to W. Scott Walker, whose book As I Remember: A Walk Through My Years at Hughes Aircraft 1961-1997 taught me a wonderful way to write history.
+Digression #1: today’s blog owes a debt to W. Scott Walker.
+His book As I Remember: A Walk Through My Years at Hughes Aircraft 1961-1997 taught me a wonderful way to write history.
 What a brilliant idea!
-Scott disabled all niddling complaints about accuracy by saying, in effect: This is how I remember it – if you think I’m wrong, why don’t you write your own book?
+Scott disabled all niddling complaints about accuracy.
+He said, in effect: This is how I remember it – if you think I’m wrong, why don’t you write your own book?

-I’ll start with my personal memories of Trader Joe’s earliest days; then tell you the revealing data about its stunning success; then show you how it wins the hearts and minds of customers at the very local level.
+I’ll start with my personal memories of Trader Joe’s earliest days.
+Then I’ll tell you the revealing data about its stunning success.
+And finally, I’ll show you how it wins the hearts and minds of customers at the very local level.

 Trader Joe’s: Art’s Early Memories

 I attended graduate school at Caltech from 1961 to 1965.
 During that time I lived in Pasadena, San Gabriel and Malibu.
 I knew of Pronto Markets as a handful of convenience stores in and around Pasadena.
 Convenient for an off-hours grocery run, since major supermarkets seemed to keep “banker’s hours.”
 These were the stores that turned into Trader Joe’s beginning in 1967.

 After graduating I worked at Bell Labs in Murray Hill, New Jersey, returning to California and Hughes Research Laboratories in 1969.
 Although living in Malibu put me many miles away from Pasadena, two circumstances made me very aware of the growing Trader Joe’s chain.